Glossary

 Medical Debt Relief Options

-Hospitals may offer sliding‑scale fees, charity care, or payment plans; some nonprofits negotiate lower settlements.
+Hospitals may offer options such as sliding-scale fees, charity care, or internal payment plans.
+Non-profit organizations can also assist in negotiating lower settlement amounts.

 Synonyms: health-bill assistance, medical forgiveness.